 All incidents requiring treatment are recorded in the Accident Report Book and an 'Accident/Ilncident/Illness Report Slip' completed (Reception have their own book).

-All staff have a list of children with medical conditions; this list is regularly updated and available in all Classrooms and within the MSA resources.
+All staff have a list of children with medical conditions; this list is regularly updated and available in all Classrooms and with the First Aid resources in Rainbow Room.

 Provision for Allergy/Medical Treatment